 Make-up test.
 If you will require a make-up due to illness, email the instructor prior to missing the test.
-You must also declare your "absence" on ACORN.
-You will need to provide appropriate supporting documentation for make-ups necessary due to other approved reasons-personal or family crisis, or accessibility-related issues.
-Supporting documentation for a personal or family crisis - have your college registrar email me directly (it is a good idea anyway to advise your college registrar if a crisis is interfering with your studies).
-For documentation for accessibility-related issues, please visit http://studentlife.utoronto.ca/accessibility.
+You must also declare your "absence" on ACORN on the day of the test.
 Students will not be given a make-up test due to personal conflicts such as travel, weddings, employment, etc. You are expected to plan ahead.
 Mis-reading the syllabus is also not an approved reason for a make-up.
 You are expected to take responsibility for yourself.
 If you require a make-up for an approved reason, you must inform me as soon as possible and this timeframe should correspond to the timeframe indicated on your supporting documentation, otherwise the make-up may not be granted.

 Late assignments.
 Similar to the policy on make-ups for tests, if you will be late submitting an assignment due to illness, email the instructor prior to the submission deadline.
-You must also declare your "absence" on ACORN.
+You must also declare your "absence" on ACORN on the submission day.
 If you are going to be late with an assignment for another approved reason-personal or family crisis, have your college registrar email me directly.
 Please also inform me as soon as possible and this timeframe should correspond to the timeframe indicated on your supporting documentation, otherwise late penalties will apply.